binaryai/sdk/docs/usage.md

 ### Upload

-This command uploads the selected function(s) to the function set as configured in "Options".
-The function set can be used as the user's own scope of retrieval.
-When the user uploads for the first time, it will automatically create a function set.
+This command uploads the selected function(s) to the default function set.

 ![upload_menu](image/upload_menu.png)